Tomamu Resort Terrain

 Lift Passes

-Lift tickets are very reasonably priced and come in configurations of 4 hours, 1 day or an evening pass.
+Lift tickets are reasonably priced and come in configurations of 4 hours, 1 day or an evening pass and there are beginners’ passes.
 Kids’ lift passes are for children ages 7 to 12.

 Tomamu Snow

 Tomamu tends to get decent snow from southerly systems compared to nearby Furano that fares well out of more northerly storms.
-Be mindful that the Tomamu gondola may go on wind hold as the southerly storm takes hold.
+Be mindful that the Tomamu gondola may go on wind hold as the southerly storm takes hold, and when the storm swings more westerly it can game on at Tomamu Resort.

 Tomamu Ski Terrain for the Beginner